University Courses

 Engaging Young Talent Around the World

-Selected Universities Where I’ve Been an Invited Lecturer
+Global Universities Where I’ve Been an Invited Lecturer

 Stanford University (USA)